citusdata/citus_docs/reference/append.rst

 hash ranges for all the created shards.
 Whenever a row is inserted, updated or deleted, Citus will redirect the query to the correct shard and issue it locally.
-This data model is more suited for doing colocated joins and for queries involving equality based filters on the distribution column.
+This data model is more suited for doing co-located joins and for queries involving equality based filters on the distribution column.

 Citus uses slightly different syntaxes for creation and manipulation